-The advancement of mineral properties through exploration to commercial operation normally requires securing and maintaining key permits and/or licences (collectively, the "permits") from regulatory or governmental authorities.
+The advancement of mineral properties through exploration to commercial operation requires securing and maintaining key permits and/or licences (collectively, the "permits") from regulatory or governmental authorities.
+The Company has received key permits required to undertake development and construction of the Corani mine, including the ESIA, the Accreditation of Water Availability and the Construction Permit.
+As with all mining operations, additional ongoing permits will be required during the course of construction.
 While the Company puts commercially reasonable efforts into securing the permits necessary to advance its properties according to the policies and guidelines applicable to each permit, approval of permits rests solely with the governing agency and is outside of the Company's control.
 There can be no guarantee that the Company will succeed in obtaining all of the permits necessary to advance its projects, and a failure to obtain necessary permits or retain permits that have been granted may result in an inability to realize any benefit from exploration or development activities on its properties.

-Permits received are subject to expiry
+Permits received are subject to expiry or cancellation

 Permits granted by the jurisdictions in which the Company operates are typically issued with an expiry date requiring the Company to undertake certain activities within a given time frame in order for the permit to remain valid.
-While the Company intends to satisfy the terms and conditions of the permits it has been granted, circumstances, including but not limited to a lack of adequate financing necessary to advance the Company's projects, may prevent it from doing so and permits received may expire.
+While the Company intends to satisfy the terms and conditions of the permits it has been granted, circumstances, including but not limited to a lack of adequate financing necessary to advance the Company's projects, may prevent it from doing so and permits received may expire or be cancelled for non-compliance by the granting authority.

-There are risks associated with failing to acquire or maintain "social licence" on the Company's Mineral properties
+There are risks associated with failing to acquire or maintain "social licence" on the Company's mineral properties

-"Social licence" does not refer to a specific permit or licence but rather is a broad term used to describe community acceptance of the plans and activities related to exploration, development or operations on a mineral project.
-Acquiring and then maintaining a social licence for mineral exploration activities or mine development and operation is commonly accepted to be a necessary component of corporate social responsibility.
+"Social licence" does not refer to a specific permit or licence but rather is a term used to describe community acceptance of the plans and activities related to exploration, development or operation of a mineral project.
+Acquiring and then maintaining social licence for mineral exploration activities or mine development and operation is commonly accepted to be a necessary component of corporate social responsibility.
 Without a social licence it can be extremely difficult if not impossible to advance a mineral exploration project, secure necessary permits or arrange project financing.
 The Company places a high priority on, and dedicates considerable efforts toward, its community relationships and responsibilities by treating local communities with the respect they deserve as inhabitants of its mineral project areas, by adopting a partnership approach to sustainable community support initiatives, by providing open, honest and transparent information about its activities and plans, by creating labour opportunities where feasible, and by seeking opportunities to assist local communities with their self-identified concerns.
 As a result, the Company has established strong relationships with the communities surrounding the Corani Property.